 In a steady state, y = 1 and the growth rates are all zero.
 Excess demand or excess supply causes y to diverge from 1 and the various growth rates to differ from zero until the steady state is restored.

 Illustration.
 Continuing with the same example, a unit increase in autonomous demand displaces the sectoral and economy-wide growth rates from the steady state until the adjustment process is complete.

 Growth rate of total demand

 Total demand is the sum of induced and autonomous elements:

-In this expression, 1 – α + j is the net marginal propensity to consume, which depends on the marginal propensity to leak to taxes, saving and imports (α) and the share of job-guarantee spending in total income (j).
+In this expression, α is the marginal propensity to leak to taxes, saving and imports, and j is the share of job-guarantee spending in total income.
 Recalling from part 2 that

 total demand can be written

 Differentiating with respect to time (treating q, ρb, L and A as constants), dividing both sides by Yd and multiplying the right-hand side by Y/Y gives